GithubAnant/Lumera/README.md

 ---

-> _"Because your playlist should match your mood, not your neighbor's lawnmower."_
+> _"Because your song should match your mood, not because spotify said so."_

 ---